 How Monthly EMI Is Calculated

-Your monthly installment depends on:
+Your monthly installment depends on:- Loan amount

 - Interest rate